Frequently Asked Questions

 Read more about the four point scale here.

-It is important to remember that in your application form it is crucial to let us know what you are planning to do so use the character count wisely.
-We base our decisions on what you write in your application form, and you will need to score well against all of the criteria.
+It is important to remember that in your application form it is crucial to let us know what you are planning to do.
+Please use the character count wisely.
+We base our decisions on what you write in your application form.
+You will need to score well against all of the criteria.
 Remember: If you don’t write it, we won’t know it!

 Please be aware that SCF rapid impact funds are limited funds and we anticipate we will be oversubscribed.
 As a result some applications will be unsuccessful.
 You will be informed of the decision by email.